CONSTITUTION AND BY-LAWS

 Section 2.
 Types of Membership

-A. There shall be three types of paid membership – individual, primary plus one and family.
-MCRRC may award free membership(s) at any time (e.g., for Runner of the Year).
-Primary plus one membership shall refer to a married couple, domestic partners or a single parent and one child.
+- There shall be three types of paid membership – individual, primary plus one and family.
+MCRRC may award free membership(s) at any time.
+Primary plus one membership shall refer to a married couple, domestic partners or a parent and one child.
 Family membership shall refer to a married couple, domestic partners, guardians and dependent children up to age 24 residing in one household.

-C. An additional type of membership shall be a Lifetime membership.
+- An additional type of membership shall be a Lifetime membership.
 Lifetime membership shall be a specific honor bestowed by MCRRC for exceptional and unique contributions to the sport of running and to MCRRC.
-There shall be no more than two individual honorees in any single calendar year.
-The Board of Directors shall establish the criteria and the rules under which such honorary lifetime membership may be awarded.
+There shall be no more than two individual honorees in a single calendar year.
+The Board of Directors shall establish the criteria and the rules under which such honorary Lifetime membership may be awarded.

 Section 3.
 Responsibilities of Membership